-The Department of Education (DepEd) has announced that approximately 3.7 million learners are expected to complete their basic education this School Year 2025-2026.
-The projection forms part of the agency's broader targets for the academic year as it continues to implement various reforms in the country's basic education system.
+The Department of Education (DepEd) has announced that approximately 3.7 million learners are projected to complete their basic education in School Year 2025-2026.
+This figure forms part of the agency's broader targets as it continues implementing reforms in the country's basic education system.

 Significance of the Projections